-ESP32 C3 Super Mini Development Board Pinout and Technical Specifications
+ESP32 C3 Super Mini Development Board

 Code name: ESP32C3_DEV

 ESP32 C3 Super Mini development board is based on esp32c3 microcontroller and uses riscv32 architecture.
-This development board has a maximum CPU frequency of 160 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 160 MHz and a flash size of 4MB.

-π ESP32 C3 Super Mini Description
+About ESP32 C3 Super Mini

 β οΈ If you have the red board, check ESP32 C3 Supermini Plus.